What Is Complex PTSD?

 Healing is possible

-Complex PTSD is a serious condition, but those who suffer with it are not beyond help.
-Its effects are severe, sometimes disabling, but its response to adequate treatment is promising.
+Complex PTSD is a serious condition, but those who suffer from it can get help.
+Its effects are severe, sometimes disabling, but it does respond to appropriate treatments.
 Treatment of Complex PTSD is continuing to be researched.
 Luckily, it is responsive to many of the treatments that PTSD is responsive to.
 It is possible to heal from Complex PTSD, but it is only possible when done under the treatment of a mental health professional.